Tamil nationalism

-Originally, Tamil people ruled in Tamilakam and parts of Sri Lanka.
-During the colonial period, the Tamil areas came under the rule of British India and Ceylon.
-This saw the end of the sovereignty of Tamils and reduced them to minority status under a political model implemented during the British Raj.
 Since the independence of India and Sri Lanka, Tamil separatist movements have been actively suppressed in both countries.

 Sri Lanka

 Since the adoption of the Vaddukoddai Resolution in 1976 under the leadership of S.J.V.
 Chelvanayakam, Tamil nationalists in Sri Lanka have repeatedly attempted to create an independent state (Tamil Eelam) amid the increasing political and physical violence against ordinary Tamils by the Sri Lankan government which was dominated by Sinhalese Buddhist nationalism.